The meat of the matter

-Ground beef alone—still the No. 1 burger choice—offers many options.
-Characteristics include fresh vs. frozen, ratio of lean to fat, beef grade and patty size.
-Mark Ford, president of J&D Foodservice, a broadline distributor and meat processor in Fresno, California, sees an uptick in burger spending by restaurant operators.
-The cost of the raw material isn’t changing that much, but his thousand or so customers—57 percent of which are restaurants and 70 to 80 percent of whom offer burgers—are willing to spend more for quality.
+Mark Ford, president of J&D Foodservice, a broadline distributor and meat processor in Fresno, CA, sees an uptick in burger spending by restaurants.
+The cost of the raw material isn't changing much, but his thousand or so customers, 70% to 80% of whom offer burgers, are spending more for quality.

 USDA standards dictate that products labeled "ground beef," "hamburger" or "pure beef" must be 100 percent beef.
 They can come from any portion of a boneless carcass and contain a combination of beef cuts.
 "The more chuck in the blend, the more my customers like it," reports Ford.
 Prices for J&D burgers range from $1.69 per pound for regular all-beef patties to $2.75 per pound for Angus beef.